sage-code/eve/manual/basic.md

 Implicit conversion is possible and _safe_ in this direction:

-@byte as @word as Binary as @natural as Integer as Single as Double.
+Byte as Word as Binary as Natural as Integer as Single as Double.

 Explicit conversion is possible but _unsafe_ in this direction:

-Double as  Single as Integer as @natural as Binary as @word as @byte
+Double as  Single as Integer as Natural as Binary as Word as Byte

 ```
 given